kjmadscience/volt-ChargIT-AWS/README.md

 ### Pre-requisites

-- [x] Have process access setup to AWS ENG Organisation.
+- [x] Have proper access setup to AWS ENG Organisation.
 - [x] Install aws CLI on your local terminal

 ### Getting Started